neshatul/pdbR/README.md

 📜 License
 MIT License

+📖 Citation
+If you use this tool in your research or analysis, please cite the following works that underlie the conceptual framework, utility, and structural reasoning motivating this toolkit:

+Haque, Neshatul, et al. "RAG genomic variation causes autoimmune diseases through specific structure-based mechanisms of enzyme dysregulation."
+Iscience 26.10 (2023).

+Haque, Neshatul, et al. "Systematic analysis of the relationship between fold-dependent flexibility and artificial intelligence protein structure prediction."
+PloS one 19.11 (2024): e0313308.

+Dsouza, Nikita R., et al. "Assessing Protein Surface-Based Scoring for Interpreting Genomic Variants."
+International Journal of Molecular Sciences 25.22 (2024): 12018.

 👩‍🔬 Acknowledgements
 This package uses the RCSB PDB REST API and was designed to assist in large-scale structure-based analyses such as protein modeling, residue mapping, and drug discovery workflows. yaml